asibahi/mimiron/mimiron_bot/README.md

 ## Usage

 **Note:** The bot currently restricts itself to showing three cards to avoid overwhelming the chat more than it does now.
+Tho `/cardtext` is paginated.

+There are other commands not covered here.
+Join the bot's server and experiment!

 ### Card Lookup